-Ever since Count Jules-Albert de Dion won the world's first car race from Paris to Rouen in 1894, making the trek at an average speed of 19 kph, auto racing has been a beloved pastime and an important forum for showcasing and testing new automotive technology.
-Today, the experimental steam engines and cars of questionable integrity have been replaced by finely-tuned racing machines, and the spirit of amateurism that pervaded early races has been superseded by a highly organized system of governing bodies; however, that same buzzing energy and sense of excitement can still be experienced on race day at the modern track.
-From long distance endurance trials like the 24 Hours of Le Mans, to the off-road romping of the World Rally Championship, to stock car classics like the Indianapolis 500, today's auto races cover a wide and varied field, and provide fans with the type of thrilling, edge-of-your-seat entertainment that few other sports can claim.
-Check out our rundown of some of the top American circuits below for an overview of what contemporary car racing has in store for the spectator.
+Ever since Count Jules-Albert de Dion won the world's first car race from Paris to Rouen in 1894, making the trek at an average speed of 19 kph, auto racing has been a popular pastime and exciting forum for showcasing and testing the latest automotive technology.
+From long-distance endurance trials like the 24 Hours of Le Mans, to the off-road romping of the World Rally Championship, to stock car classics like the Indianapolis 500, today's auto races provide fans with the type of thrilling, edge-of-your-seat entertainment that few other sports can claim.

 NASCAR